-Indepak is located in Portland, Oregon, a center of environmental innovation.
-Indepak was reducing, re-using and recycling long before it was popular or required.
-We go beyond ISO 14001:2015 requirements, resulting in a very low-waste operation in every part of the company.
-This makes sense for all stakeholders and assures that our company, customers, suppliers and community will be sustainable for the long-term.
+Located in Portland, Oregon, Indepak essentially operates in the center of environmental innovation.
+We have been reducing, re-using and recycling long before it was popular or required.
+And, we go beyond ISO 14001:2015 requirements striving for a very low-waste operation in every part of the company.
+This approach makes sense for all stakeholders and assures that our company, customers, suppliers and community will be sustainable for the long-term.

 “Indepak is concerned about the natural environment, the health and safety of our employees and the livability of our community.
 To this end we are committed to continuously striving to minimize the impact of our activities on the environment.”